-- 1. Weld in (flat, horizontal, vertical, and overhead positions) using the basic MIG welding processes. - 2.
-Perform metal layout processes. - 3.
-Apply the fundamentals of welding processes. - 4.
-Apply the principles of metallurgy during the welding process. - 5.
-Read and interpret basic blueprints and welding symbols to fabricate components. - 6.
+- 1. Weld in (flat, horizontal, vertical, and overhead positions) using the basic Stick and MIG welding processes. - 2.
+Apply the fundamentals of welding processes and perform basic setup and operation of welding machines. - 3.
+Apply the principles of metallurgy during the welding process. - 4.
+Read and interpret basic blueprints and welding symbols. - 5.
 Follow industry safety practices.